bsv-blockchain/gitbook-poc-solutions/getting-started/templates-guide.md

 | **Major change** (new section) | Quarterly review | Doc lead |
 | **Deprecate** (module no longer used) | When superseded | Steering group |

-> Use Git change-requests to review major template updates[15].
+> Use Git change-requests to review major template updates.

 ---